 Think: ‘Movements – not Muscles’

 I tried to use the term stretch your Hamstrings as less than possible.
 Cause – your body doesn’t work in isolated muscles.
 And solely just one muscle is causing issues or hindering your progress – at least at the beginning, later on that can occur for sure.

 Think about getting a better pike position or a decent pancake.

-I hope you could take a few points home with you.
+I hope you could take a few points home with you!